QuTech-Delft/qtt/paper/paper.md

 # Summary

-The QuTech Tuning package (qtt) is a software package containing measurement routines and analysis functions for the tuning and calibration of spin-qubits.
+The Quantum Technology Toolbox (qtt) is a software package containing measurement routines and analysis functions for the tuning and calibration of spin-qubits.
 An introduction to spin-qubits can be found~[@LievenSpins].

 The package is organized in the following subpackages:

 * Measurements
 * Algorithms
+* Simulation
+* Instrument Drivers
+* Gui
 * Utilities
-* Gui
-* Instrument Drivers

-bla bla bla

-Conventions: qcodes Dataset, return arguments are dicts, etc.
+The measurements are performed using scanning functions are return a QCoDeS dataset.
+The input for analysis functions is the raw data (in the form of a QCoDeS dataset) and a set of parameters for the algorithm.
+The result structure from an analysis routine is a dictionary with the key results.

-The methods from this paper have been used in the following papers: [@Baart2016], [@Diepen2018].
+The methods from this paper have been used in the following papers: [@Baart2016], [@Diepen2018], [@Mukhopadhyay2018].

 # Acknowledgements